Ogden & Associates

 Qualified and experienced Marine Surveyors and Consultant Naval Architects providing all yacht surveying and consultancy services, for all size vessels on the French and Italian Riviera and worldwide.
 We are also level 1 Nominated Surveyors of the Maritime & Coastguard Agency (MCA) through the YDSA Certifying Authority to conduct MCA Code of Compliance Examinations and Tonnage Measurements.
 We can produce Stability Information books for vessels of all sizes.

-Founded about 30 years ago, our company has provided thousands of surveys.
+Founded by Eric Ogden about 30 years ago, our company has provided thousands of surveys.

 Services we provide